avijit-dhaliwal/deeplearning_c/README.md

 - Considerations for GPU acceleration

 This blog post provides valuable information for those interested in the inner workings of deep learning frameworks and low-level implementations of neural networks.

+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+Fork the repository

+- Create your feature branch (git checkout -b feature/AmazingFeature)
+- Commit your changes (git commit -m 'Add some AmazingFeature')
+- Push to the branch (git push origin feature/AmazingFeature)
+- Open a Pull Request

+Any questions or feedback are welcome and appreciated.

+avijit.dhaliwal@gmail.com

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.